-The newest crop of counselors and art therapists from Southwestern College had its commencement on November 7, 2015 at the James A. Little Theater at the New Mexico School for the Deaf in Santa Fe.
+The recent crop of counselors and art therapists from Southwestern College commenced on November 7, 2015 at the James A. Little Theater at the New Mexico School for the Deaf in Santa Fe.
 It was a beautiful ceremony unlike any other I have attended, and being a former college professor myself, I have seen quite a few!

 Jason Holley, one of the professors at the school, gave a wonderful address to the graduating class where he used Homer’s epic poem, “The Odyssey” as a metaphor for the journey the students had been on, and the ones they are about to take as they leave the familiar world of academia and start their journeys into the next part of their lives.
 I had the honor of recording his address and would like to share it with you.
 I hope you find it to be as inspiring as I did.
 Here is Jason’s talk in its entirety.